-5 Any decision to reserve a matter, and the manner in which that retained responsibility is carried out will be in accordance with any regulatory and/or Assembly Government requirements.
+&lt;sup>5 Any decision to reserve a matter, and the manner in which that retained responsibility is carried out will be in accordance with any regulatory and/or Welsh Government requirements.

-6 Except for those decisions delegated to the Welsh Health Specialised Services Committee (WHSSC).
+&lt;sup>6 Except for those decisions delegated to the Welsh Health Specialised Services Committee (WHSSC).